natrontech/kubernetes-workshop-golog/docs/kubernetes-basics/advanced-concepts/statefulsets.md

 Let’s use our RabbitMQ example again:

-1. The StatefulSet is scaled up using: `kubectl scale deployment rabbitmq --replicas=5 --namespace <namespace>`
+1. The StatefulSet is scaled up using: `kubectl scale deployment rabbitmq --replicas=5 --namespace $NAMESPACE`
 2. `rabbitmq-3` is started
 3. As soon as Pod `rabbitmq-3` is in `Ready` state the same procedure starts for `rabbitmq-4`